5Hongjian/animal-classification/weight/README.md

-put the checkpoint in here.
-the weights can be downloaded from [Google Drive](https://drive.google.com/drive/u/0/folders/1xaEtiOVR4bmmbKF9wcjahTIWvx_yPhAf)
+The weights can be downloaded from [Google Drive](https://drive.google.com/drive/u/0/folders/1xaEtiOVR4bmmbKF9wcjahTIWvx_yPhAf)